Tulpehocken Creek water or watershed scenery in Pennsylvania

 If Tulpehocken Creek is high, warm, crowded, or access-limited, compare Yellow Breeches Creek for another limestone-influenced trout plan, Spring Creek for technical wild trout, or Little Lehigh Creek for spring-creek style fishing.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Check PFBC DHALO and statewide trout rules for the Tulpehocken Creek section below Blue Marsh before fishing.

-Blue Marsh tailwater corridor
+Blue Marsh tailwater area

-Core planning area below the dam; check USACE status and PFBC rules.
+Core planning area below the dam.
+Check USACE status and PFBC rules.

 DHALO reach

-The primary trout report focus; verify the current PFBC section language.
+The primary trout report focus.
+Verify the current PFBC section language.

 Union Canal Towpath Trail context